 Given that most air purifiers sell for thousands of dollars, I thought I’d try making my own homemade DIY air purifier.

-WATCH: How to DIY Your Own Air Purifier
+WATCH: How to Make Your Own Homemade Air Purifier

 Hold Up: Do DIY Air Purifiers Actually Work?

 I’ve tested this DIY air purifier for over 1000 hours!
 The data shows it works, even for tiny PM2.5 particles, compared to the big brands, with a control test room, over 200 days, and in a completely controlled test environment).
 With that out of the way, in this post I’ll explain exactly how to make your own homemade air purifier.

 #1 Buy a fan

 It’s important that it has a flat front or back so that you can strap the HEPA filter to it.

 Fans with flat fronts usually have a recessed motor unit, so look for that.
 Here’s the one I bought for 58 RMB (about US$8.50):

 #2 Buy a HEPA filter